 The long-standing research focus of Laurence J. Miller, M.D., has been in the area of G protein-coupled hormone receptor structure, function and regulation.
 This has focused particularly on cholecystokinin (CCK)-gastrin and secretin-vasoactive intestinal polypeptide (VIP)-glucagon-like peptide families of peptides and receptors.
 These receptors are important for nutritional homeostasis, digestion, metabolism and cell growth.

 - Receptor signaling and regulation.
-Dr. Miller is also an expert in areas of receptor signaling and receptor regulation by biochemical and cellular mechanisms.
+Dr. Miller is also an expert in the areas of receptor signaling and receptor regulation by biochemical and cellular mechanisms.
 These often differ in distinct types of cells, as well as in pathological states versus healthy cells.
 Characterization of these processes has provided still other potential opportunities for therapeutic interventions in these diseases.
-This work also has major implications for the development of diagnostic and prognostic biomarkers, selective imaging agents, and therapeutic targeting.
+This work also has major implications for the development of diagnostic and prognostic biomarkers, selective imaging agents, therapeutic targeting, and novel drug design.

 Significance to patient care

 G protein-coupled receptors are the largest group of cell surface receptors, as they are present on virtually every excitable cell in the body.
-As such, they also represent the predominant target for existing approved drugs, and the most common target for drugs now being developed.
+As such, they represent the predominant target for existing approved drugs, and the most common target for drugs now being developed.

 Dr. Miller's work is key to understanding how drugs work, as it provides molecular insights that are useful for the enhancement of existing drug candidates and for the development of new drugs that are better, safer and more effective.
-These insights are relevant to a broad variety of diseases, many of which are quite common and have major impacts.
+These insights are relevant to a broad variety of diseases, many of which are quite common and have a major impact on health.

-- Karl F. and Marjory Hasselman Endowment Fund for a Research Professor, 2002
+- Karl F. and Marjory Hasselmann Endowment Fund for a Research Professor, 2002